 Triumph selected Infor to support its ERP implementation and since then, the companies have worked closely together on a phased implementation that’s still in flight.

-Join us for a fireside chat with Jamie Looker, COO of Triumph Motorcycles and Andrew Kinder, SVP, Industry & Solution Strategy, Infor where we’ll be discussing their journey to ERP modernisation; from planning to execution, to learnings and tips for success for any manufacturer with complex, multi-site operations.
+Watch for a fireside chat with Jamie Looker, COO of Triumph Motorcycles and Andrew Kinder, SVP, Industry & Solution Strategy, Infor where they discussed their journey to ERP modernisation; from planning to execution, to learnings and tips for success for any manufacturer with complex, multi-site operations.

 Jamie Looker studied engineering as part of a manufacturing apprenticeship at Triumph Motorcycles Ltd prior to studying business management at Ashridge Business School graduating with a first class MSc in Business Management.
 Passionate about continuous improvement, technology adoption, people development and ‘getting things done’.

 Triumph Motorcycles was a natural fit due to their culture of continuous improvement and drive for product perfection.
 Having spent 6 years in South East Asia, as Managing Director of Triumph’s Asian manufacturing facilities and as CEO of Senior Aerospace (Thailand), he returned to the UK in 2016 to head Triumph’s global operations as Chief Operating Officer.
 A passion for travel shared by his partner and two teenage sons, free time is taken up with a variety of fitness activities including cycling and playing football or property development to fit in with the family’s contrasting collection of hobbies.

 Andrew leads the Product & Industry Market Strategy team for Infor globally.
 Based in the UK his responsibilities include defining go-to-market strategy, determining focus industries and driving execution through marketing and sales enablement.